pjones1063/AspeQt-2k24/README.md

 ### AspeQt Client module MENU.COM.
 Runs on the Atari and is used to get/set Date/Time (SpartaDos) on the Atari plus a variety of other remote tasks (on any DOS).

+### Package builds for Windows, Linux, MacOS, and RasPi at:  https://sourceforge.net/projects/respeqt/files/

+### Do it yourself Atari usb2pc cable - see: usb2pc_build_instructions.pdf (for under $20.00!)

 #### Support and other inquiries can be made on our BBS at:   $ telnet 13leader.net 8023 or http://13leader.net

-#### Package builds for Windows, Linux, MacOS, and RasPi at:  https://sourceforge.net/projects/respeqt/files/

 ####  Raspberry Pi or other Debian based Linux installation